 - Eliminate the use of coffee trucks, lunch trucks, and centralized gathering or eating areas.

 - Advise employees to bring their own food, drink, and utensils.

-- Encourage employees to change and wash clothing when they get home or to use on site facilities, if available.
+- Encourage employees to change and wash clothes when they get home or to use onsite facilities, if available.

-- Prepare additional contingency plans for potential reduction in work force, limited materials/supplies, or the need to suspend a job site for cleaning.
+- Prepare additional contingency plans for a potential reduction in workforce, limited materials/supplies, or the need to suspend a job site for cleaning.

 - Work with owners and facility managers to ensure essential ITM work is continued, systems remain in service, and impairments continue to be addressed immediately.